kumagaias/jet-oni/README.md

 ## What is JetOni?

+JetOni (ジェット鬼) is a Reddit-native 3D game project that demonstrates the technical foundation for building complex 3D games directly within Reddit posts using the Devvit platform.
+Currently, it features an **interactive 3D Earth demo** that showcases WebGL rendering, real-time state persistence, and precise 3D interaction mechanics.

-JetOni (ジェット鬼) is an immersive 3D multiplayer tag game where one player starts as the "ONI" (demon/鬼) and must tag other players to convert them.
+**Planned Full Game:** An immersive 3D multiplayer tag game where one player starts as the "ONI" (demon/鬼) and must tag other players to convert them.
 The last player remaining untagged wins!
-The game combines traditional Japanese tag games with futuristic parkour mechanics in a fully 3D urban environment.
+The game will combine traditional Japanese tag games with futuristic parkour mechanics in a fully 3D urban environment.

 ### Key Features (Planned)